zuku/bmff/README.md

 ## License

-Copyright (C) 2014 Takayuki Ogiso.
+Copyright (c) 2014 Takayuki Ogiso.

-This library (except audio/visual contents) is released under the MIT license.
+This library (except audio-visual contents) is released under the MIT license.
 See LICENSE.txt.

-The audio/visual contents are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The audio-visual contents are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.